A bug report contains device logs, stack traces, and other diagnostic

 - To share the bug report, tap the notification.

 Capture a bug report from the Android Emulator

 From the Android Emulator, you can use the File a bug feature in the extended controls:

 - Click More in the emulator panel.

-In the Extended controls window, select Bug Report on the left.
+In the Extended controls window, select Bug report on the left.

 This opens a screen where you can see the bug report details such as the screenshot, the AVD configuration info, and the bug report log.
-You can also type a message with reporoduction steps to save with the report.
+You can also type a message with reproduction steps to save with the report.

 Wait for the bug report to finish collecting, and then click Save Report.

 If you have just one device connected, you can get a bugreport using